Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 5. Making use of Korean entertainment content

 K-dramas and K-pop are the root cause of the Korean wave.
-So, it’s necessary to watch them not only for entertainment purposes but for learning as well.
+It is necessary to watch them not only for entertainment but also for learning.

-This is especially true of Korean entertainment, such as variety shows like Knowing Brothers, Running Man, The Return of Superman, and many more.
+This is especially true of Korean entertainment, including variety shows such as Knowing Brothers, Running Man, The Return of Superman, and others.

 However, what makes Asian TV shows different from others is their editing.

-You can see many idioms and phrases from it and even note them down.
+You can identify many idioms and phrases in it and even record them.

 They even take close-up shots of their cast’s reaction to simple moments, like 긴장 (Kin-Jang) is Nervous, 민망 (Min-Mang) is Embarrassed, 걱정 (Kheog-Jeong) is Worried, etc.

-The time to lose yourself in the world of beautiful dramas to learn Korean is now!
+Now is the time to immerse yourself in beautiful dramas to learn Korean.

 Viki and Netflix are there to help you with their Korean subtitle feature.

-For example, GOT7, a K-pop boy band, has seven members and three foreigners.
+For example, GOT7, a K-pop boy band, comprises seven members, three of whom are foreigners.

 So, they are bound to make mistakes when speaking Korean.